RESOStandards/web-api-commander/README.md

 usage: java -jar web-api-commander
     --bearerToken <b>             Bearer token to be used with the request.
+    --clientId <d>                Client Id to be used with the request.
+    --clientSecret <s>
     --contentType <t>             Results format: JSON (default),
                                   JSON_NO_METADATA, JSON_FULL_METADATA,
                                   XML.